-The best recording… Otto Klemperer
+Otto Klemperer (conductor)

-FROM 1954 ONWARDs, the veteran Otto Klemperer was closely associated with the Philharmonia Orchestra – then generally considered the best in the UK – becoming the ensemble’s chief conductor in 1959.
+From 1954 onwards, the veteran Otto Klemperer was closely associated with the Philharmonia Orchestra – then generally considered the best in the UK – becoming the ensemble’s chief conductor in 1959.
 Together they made a series of recordings that quickly earned classic status, including many of Beethoven’s major works.